sourcegraph/handbook/content/engineering/search/product.md

 #### Weekly updates

-Every week on Friday, Slackbot will start a thread for teammates to share:
+Every week on Friday, Geekbot will prompt teammates to share:

 - Progress towards iteration goals.
 - Roadblocks they've encountered.
 - Questions they have for the team.
 - Anything else they'd like to make the team aware of.

+Updates are posted in #search-product-internal.

 #### Projects spanning multiple iterations